1921 Centre vs. Harvard football game: Concluding the season and final meeting

+Legacy

-In 1950, the Associated Press named C6H0 the greatest sports upset of the first half of the 20th century.
-In 2005, The New York Times called it "arguably the upset of the century in college football."
-In 2006, ESPN named it the third-biggest upset in the 138-year history of college football, and was ranked No. 4 in a similar list published by Bleacher Report in 2011.
+The game is generally viewed as one of the largest upsets in the history of college football.
+In 1950, the Associated Press named it the greatest sports upset of the first half of the 20th century, and The New York Times proclaimed it the "upset of the century".
+ESPN named it the third-biggest upset in the history of college football in 2006, and the game was ranked fourth in a similar list published by Bleacher Report in 2011.
 The game also ranked No. 126 on an ESPN list of the 150 greatest college football games of all time, released in 2019.

-On the 75th anniversary of C6H0, Centre challenged Harvard to a rematch.
-Harvard declined.
+In recaps of the game from the early 21st century, Centre's win over Harvard has been compared to upsets of programs such as USC and Alabama.
+In a 2011 article, The Harvard Crimson compared it to Appalachian State's 2007 upset of Michigan.